E-4: Official Course Outline and Syllabus

 Each credit course in the curriculum of Prairie State College shall have an approved official course outline developed by the faculty and in accordance with established administrative rules and procedures and appropriate course outline standards.
 Each faculty member assigned to teach a credit course shall be expected to teach the course in accordance with the official course outline.

 A separate official course outline is to be supplied for each amount of credit to be earned in a course specified in the catalog as offered for variable credit.
 Each official course outline is to be identified by subheadings which correspond to each amount of credit, e.g., (a) ART 127, one credit hour; (b) ART 127, two credit hours.

 All official course outlines shall be evaluated at least every three (3) years.
-Official course outlines shall be made available to all students in the Career and Transfer Center and be maintained in the office of Curriculum and Instructional Development.
+Official course outlines shall be made available to all students and maintained in the office of the Dean of Math, Science and Curriculum.

 Each faculty member who teaches a credit course shall prepare and distribute to students in each assigned class a course syllabus.
 This syllabus shall be distributed on the first day of class and shall be based upon the official course outline and course description and shall include adequate information about course objectives, methods of evaluating students, and other appropriate information such as grading and attendance policies, class schedule, required assignments, and text and reading requirements.
 A complete syllabus shall be prepared and submitted by the assigned faculty member to the appropriate instructional administrator and revised and resubmitted each time the objectives and official course outline of the course are changed.